-Topic Requirements Documentation 8.2.1 Office NLA Section 4.3 To confirm and validate the office NLA , the following is required, in order of preference: a) Surveys b) Leases (including information about Tenancy types, hours of operation and subsequent negotiations and changes) c) Other third-party documentation d) Direct measurement from drawings, plans or prints; and/or e) Site measurement verified by the Assessor identifying the rated premises .
+Торіс Requirements Documentation 8.2.1 Office NLA Section 4.3 To confirm and validate the office NLA, the following is required, in order of preference: a) Surveys. b) Leases (including information about Tenancy types, hours of operation and subsequent negotiations and changes). c) Other third-party documentation. d) Direct measurement from drawings, plans or prints. e) Site measurement verified by the Assessor identifying the rated premises.
 All of the documentation listed above must be made to/based on the measurement standard for rated area .
-8.2.2 Functional Section 4.4 To confirm the division of office NLA into functional spaces, the following is required: space a) A complete list of functional spaces identified by the Assessor, including details of- · · each individual and distinct Tenancy, and 2) all spaces with different AHAC zones or operating hours, and 3) office support facilities. b) Measurements and calculations for the functional spaces and the method of measurement employed in these determinations.
-For example, measurement standard for rated area. c) Any documentation relating to significant construction activity during the rating period. d) Evidence of any smaller divisions of spaces made by the Assessor in order to improve the d) Evidence of any smaller divisions of spaces made by the Assessor in order to improve the rating accuracy.
+Any alterations from the survey information found during the site inspection must be marked up on the survey plans or drawings, or clearly documented in the Assessor 's notes.
+8.2.2 Functional Section 4.4 To confirm the division of office NLA into functional spaces, the following is required: space a) A complete list of functional spaces identified by the Assessor , including details of- 1) each individual and distinct Tenancy; 2) all spaces with different AHAC zones or operating hours; and 3) office support facilities. b) Measurements and calculations for the functional spaces and the method of measurement employed in these determinations.
+For example, measurement standard for rated area. c) Any documentation relating to significant construction activity during the rating period.

-Topic Requirements Documentation 8.2.3 Exclusions Section 4.5.1 For an excluded functional space, the following is required: 0.2.0 Exolations a) Written information and/or Assessor's notes relating to the usage of spaces and the services provided to them; and b) The grounds for their exclusion from the rated area calculation. c) Documentation regarding the area to be excluded from rated area calculation.
-Section 4.5.2 The following documentation must be provided for any office areas that have been subject to commercial negotiation: a) Evidence of commercial negotiation between owners and tenants regarding those areas. b) Evidence regarding the nature of the use of those areas and whether they should be included or excluded from the rating.
-Section 4.5.3 A list of all areas which cannot be considered offices must be retained.
-The appropriate reason for exclusion of the space must be stated in terms of the following categories: a) It cannot be used as an office or office support facility; or b) It is not occupied; or c) It is not fit for office use.
+Торіс Requirements Documentation d) Evidence of any smaller divisions of spaces made by the Assessor in order to improve the rating accuracy.
+8.2.3 Exclusions Section 4.5.1 For an excluded functional space , all of the following is required: Written information and/or Assessor's notes relating to the usage of spaces and the services provided to them. b) The grounds for their exclusion from the rated area calculation. c) Documentation regarding the area to be excluded from rated area calculation.
+Section 4.5.2 The following documentation must be provided for any office areas that have been subject to commercial negotiation: a) Evidence of commercial negotiation between owners and tenants regarding those areas.
+Evidence regarding the nature of the use of those areas and whether they should be included or excluded from the rating.
+Section 4.5.3 A list of all areas which are not usually considered as office space must be retained.
+The following documentation must be provided for including or excluding any of these areas, as applicable: a) Whether the space accommodated an office or office support facility. b) Whether the space was occupied for any part of the rating period. c) Whether the space is fit for office use .